nahive/UIColor-WikiColors/README.md

 ![Typical Xcode error](https://github.com/nahive/UIColor-WikiColors/blob/master/typical_error.png)

 Have you ever tried using ``` UIColor.lightBlue ``` just to be welcomed with an error that such value doesn't exist?
 Well - fear no more!
 Now you can have all the colors of the world in one simple extension!
+And by all I mean `1 293` of them.

 ## Installation